AndreeaDraghici/My-Shopping-List/README.md

 # My-Shopping-List
-Sample AngularJS Application

-# Shopping List App Documentation
+### Shopping List App Documentation

 ## Overview

-This is a simple Shopping List application built using AngularJS.
-It allows users to add, remove, and search for items in their shopping list.
+This is a simple Shopping List application built using AngularJS+Node.js+Express.js.
+It allows users to add, remove, and search for items in their shopping list and storing the list data to a relational db.

 ## Technologies Used